Manjit4678/numberGuessingJavagGit.io/README.md

 This project was build as problem statement given by oasis as a intership program on JAVA DEVELOPMENT...

 defining problem statement:
-*The computer will genrate the any number between 1 to 100 you as a user will have to guess what could be the number.
+*The computer will generate the any number between 1 to 100, you as a user will have to guess what could be the number.
-*For you to guess the number computer will provite hints that number you have guess is either greter or lower than the genrated number
+*For you to guess the number computer will provite hints that number you have guess is either greter or lower than the generated number.
-*Remember only 10 chances will be given to you to guess the num *Computer will decide the score according your number of guess
+*Remember only 10 chances will be given to you to guess the number.
+*Computer will decide the score according your number of guess.

 working of the project is explained by :